demetrius-rhodes/Data-Analyst-Portfolio/Personal Projects/README.md

 # Personal Data Projects
 ___

-### This folder contains all the projects that I have done outside of the DataQuest course
+This folder contains all the projects that I have done outside of the DataQuest course.